cyberbotics/webots/docs/automobile/vehicle-generic.md

 > **License**: Copyright Cyberbotics Ltd. Licensed for use only with Webots.
 [More information.](https://cyberbotics.com/webots_assets_license)

+### TruckSimple Field Summary

+- `color`: Defines the main color of the truck.

+- `recognitionColors`: Defines the main color of the truck.

+- `trailer`: Defines an optional trailer.

+- `sensorsSlotFront`: Extends the truck with new nodes in the front slot.

+- `sensorsSlotRear`: Extends the truck with new nodes in the rear slot.

+- `sensorsSlotTop`: Extends the truck with new nodes in the top slot.

+- `sensorsSlotCenter`: Extends the truck with new nodes in the center slot.

 ## TruckTank

 A non-controllable truck tank model with physics properties.